-Using as a Connect electrical loads one at a time according to the following instructions: portable power 1.
-Allow engine to reach operating speed by allowing it to warm up for source approximately 5 minutes before connecting electrical devices.
-2. After engine is warmed up, begin by connecting the items that require the highest wattage first.
+Using as a portable power source Connect electrical loads one at a time according to the following instructions: Allow engine to reach operating speed by allowing it to warm up for approximately 5 minutes before connecting electrical devices.
+After engine is warmed up, begin by connecting the items that require the highest wattage first.
 The recommended sequence is as follows: a) Connect items with motors such as refrigerators, freezers, air conditioners, or small hand tools, one at a time.
 Let each motor stabilize before connecting the next device. b) Connect any lights you are planning on powering.
 Connect voltage sensitive equipment such as electronics via surge protectors.
 Plug devices such as TV's, computers, and microwaves into a UL listed voltage surge protector, then plug the surge protector into the generator.
-Using as a Each transfer switch installation will be unique. back-up power Proper instructions for how to safely bring the generator online with the building's source for a building electrical system should be provided by the installing electrician, who should also provide personal instruction to the owner/operator.
-Failure to follow the proper procedure as provided by the electrician could expose
+Using as a back-up power source for a building Each transfer switch installation will be unique.
+Proper instructions for how to safely bring the generator online with the building's electrical system should be provided by the installing electrician, who should also provide personal instruction to the owner/operator.
+Failure to follow the proper procedure as provided by the electrician could expose persons to the hazards noted above.